mateusfavarin/c1/doc/issues.md

 ### Jaws of Darkness

-- spider or shadow rotation angle is incorrect
-- rotating pegs rotate way too fast

 ### Castle Machinery

 ### N. Brio

-- Game crashes while attempting to kill Brio's jumpy enemies

 ### The Lab

-- game crashes when dying in certain zones:
-    * dying in the hole (first yellow enemy room) crashes the game

 ### The Great Hall

 ### N. Cortex

 ### Stormy Ascent

-- potion vials thrown by lab asses are not visible